UFC Fight Night: Machida vs. Muñoz: Background

 The main card of the event was broadcast on Fox Sports 2.

 The event was expected to be headlined by a middleweight bout between top contenders Michael Bisping and Mark Muñoz.
-However, on September 27 Bisping pulled out of the bout with an eye injury and was replaced by Lyoto Machida.
+However, on September 27 Bisping pulled out of the bout with an eye injury and was replaced by former UFC Light Heavyweight Champion Lyoto Machida.

 Tom Watson was expected to face Alessio Sakara at this event.
 However, Watson had to pull out due to an injury and was replaced by Magnus Cedenblad.
 Subsequently, in early October, Cedenblad was forced out of the Sakara bout with an injury and replaced by newcomer Nico Musoke.

 Paul Taylor was expected to face Anthony Njokuani at this event.
 However, Taylor was forced to pull out due to an injury and was replaced by Al Iaquinta.
 On September 24, Njokuani also pulled out of the event with an injury.
 Iaquinta eventually faced Piotr Hallmann.

 Mike Wilkinson was expected to face Jimy Hettes at the event.
 However, Wilkinson pulled out of the bout in the week leading up the bout and was replaced by newcomer Rob Whiteford.

-John Lineker weighed in two pounds too heavy and forfeited a part of his purse.
+At the weigh-ins John Lineker weighed in at 128 pounds, two pounds over the non-title fight limit.
+He was fined a percentage of his purse which went to his opponent Phil Harris.

 Results

 Bonus awards

-The following fighters were awarded $50,000 bonuses.
+The following fighters received $50,000 bonuses.